Qlinak/todo-REST-API/README.md

     }
 ]
 ```
-2. You can also specify a particular date, before and/or after which will the return todos be desired
+2. You can also specify a particular date, before and/or after which will the return todos be desired <br>
-e.g.
+e.g. <br>
-Request : GET : localhost:3000/todos?before=[2022-11-09]
+Request : GET : localhost:3000/todos?before=[2022-11-09] <br>
 Response:
 ```
 [